 The sites that von Winning has been able to purchase in the past 8 years are among the very best and most famous sites in the Pfalz.
 The Grosses Gewächs or “Great Growths or Grand Crus” are located in Forst (Forster Pechstein, Forster Kirchenstück and Forster Jesuitengarten), and the village of Deidesheim (Deidesheimer Kalkofen, Deidesheimer Kieselberg, Deidesheimer Grainhübel and Deidesheimer Langenmorgen).

 Vineyard work at von Winning is as close to nature as possible, utilizing biodynamic practices like pruning and harvesting with the moon, homeopathic treatments and extensive cover crops.
 After harvest the grapes are pressed, and macerated depending on the vintage.
 After this, the juice flows by gravity into 500L and larger oak barrels for fermentation with natural yeasts.
 This natural fermentation happens very slowly in oak, often lasting through spring and even into early summer.
 Most importantly, the wines are never racked; they stay on the full lees from fermentation until the barrels from each site are blended together for bottling.
 This makes for a very interesting combination of slow and positive oxidation from wood and reductive elements from the protective lees.
 There is no temperature control, no fining and no filtration for these wines.
 Von Winning remains one of the few wineries working with oak in this manner, though many producers have taken notice.

-von Winning are are the purest expressions of different terroirs in their unique idiom.
+The wines from von Winning are are the purest expressions of different terroirs in their unique idiom.